 Breakfast is one of the best ways to give our bodies the fuel they need for each day.
-It is studied that kids who takes breakfast tend to eat healthier overall and are more likely to participate in physical activities.
+It is studied that kids who take breakfast tend to eat healthier overall and are more likely to participate in physical activities.
 They are also associated with greater alertness, pleasurable tone and lesser anxiety in their daily routines.
 Skipping breakfast can make our kids feel tired, restless or irritable.
 Their mood or energy can drop by midmorning if they don’t eat at least a small meal for that morning.

 So what is considered as a good healthy breakfast?

-The survey also found out that when the kids are asked to list 2 typical foods they ate for breakfast, white bread and sugared cereals appeared almost 4 times more than healthier options such as wholegrain cereals and whole meal bread, and ready-to-drink juices appeared 3.5 times more often than fresh fruits.
+The survey also found out that when the kids are asked to list 2 typical foods they ate for breakfast, white bread and sugared cereals appeared almost 4 times more than healthier options such as wholegrain cereals and wholemeal bread, and ready-to-drink juices appeared 3.5 times more often than fresh fruits.

 While it is important for our kids to have breakfast every day, but what they have for breakfast is crucial too.
-Studies conducted have also found that kids who consume a healthy, high-energy breakfast such as breakfast foods that are rich in whole grains, fiber, and protein while low in added sugar perform better on tests of creativity and maths!
+Studies conducted have also found that kids who consume a healthy, high-energy breakfast such as breakfast foods that are rich in whole grains, fibre, and protein while low in added sugar perform better on tests of creativity and maths!
 Which also mean that having such healthy breakfast foods will boost our child’s attention span, concentration, and memory – which they need to learn in school.
-At the same time, it is more likely for our kids to get fiber, calcium and other important nutrients and keep their weight and health under control if they eat healthy breakfast meals.
+At the same time, it is more likely for our kids to get fibre, calcium and other important nutrients and keep their weight and health under control if they eat healthy breakfast meals.

 By Yvonne Chee